doesdev/mvt/README.md

 > Minimum Viable Testing framework

+## 5.0.0
+Version 5.0.0+ deprecates support for CommonJS, opting to only support ES Modules.

+Please use `mvt@4` for CommonJS usage.

 ## A Minimalist Take on AVA's Approach to Testing
 Because [AVA](https://github.com/avajs/ava) is awesome.
 Security alerts on dev dependencies are not awesome.
 Especially when you use the same test library